Most Effective Acupressure Points for Toothache

 ST44 – Stomach 44 Point

-For prompt results to soothe toothache, the acupoint is useful to use.
-The Inner Court point you can reach with ease on the top of your foot in the web between your 2nd and 3rd toe.
+The acupoint is helpful for prompt results to soothe toothache.
+The Inner Court point is easily reached on the top of your foot in the web between your 2nd and 3rd toe.
 You can apply pressure to both feet with this pressure point using your index finger for a minute.
 The fantastic thing is that it helps to soothe toothache, gastric pain, eye problems, and digestive disorders.

 KD 3 – Kidney 3 Point

-The Great Ravine you find in the hollow between the tips of your medial malleolus and tendo calcaneus on the medial side of your foot.
+The Great Ravine is in the hollow between the tips of your medial malleolus and tendo calcaneus on the medial side of your foot.
 You can apply pressure to the acupoint on both feet.
 Always keep the pressure firm using your thumbs for a minute.
-By doing this, it helps soothe toothache, eye problems, headaches, insomnia, coughing, and more.
+This helps soothe toothache, eye problems, headaches, insomnia, coughing, and more.

 With the acupressure points for toothache described, you can say goodbye to the nagging pain for a while.
-However, if the pain in your teeth becomes persistent, make an appointment with your dentist to have it checked today.
-Using the technique has no side effects and can help with cheek swelling, headaches, earaches, and so much more.
+However, if the pain in your teeth becomes persistent, visit your dentist to check it today.
+The technique has no side effects and can help with cheek swelling, headaches, earaches, and more.